 You can take out a pre-need policy.
 This is directly from the funeral home.
 This is a contract at the funeral home of your choice that utilizes a life insurance policy to pay for the funeral or the funeral home is named as a beneficiary on the policy.
 This is a great option if your goal is to pay off your funeral over a period of time.
 They also will allow you to document all your final wishes, so both the funding and planning of the funeral are complete.

 I once attended a church that the Pastor and his wife bought a plot at the burial cemetery.
 They would go out by their plot and eat lunch.
 They said it is our property so we may as well enjoy it while we can.
 Haha.

 Sell Assets after death

-If you or someone you know would like more information about life insurance, life insurance for Seniors and life insurance for parents or if you just have some questions, please contact our office toll- free at 866-598-8170 or 910-452-1922.
+If you or someone you know would like more information about life insurance, life insurance for Seniors and life insurance for parents or if you just have some questions, please contact our office toll-free at 866-598-8170 or 910-452-1922.
 Our email address is Mitch@allstarseniorbenefits.com.
-We have a page that you can get a quote with no obligation at https://advancedmutualgruop.com We have a facebook page at www.facebook.com/medsuppguru that also is our “sister” website or message us on Facebook.
+Our plans are designed to cover your funeral expenses and can be used for paying bills also.
+There are many types of life insurance.
+We have a page that you can get a quote with no obligation at https://advancedmutualgroup.com We have a Facebook page at www.facebook.com/medsuppguru that also is our “sister” website or message us on Facebook.
 Thanks for reading!